 Cycling through twenty countries, Kate aimed to find out what is being done to give a ‘leg up’ rather than a ‘hand out’ – to shine a positive light on the issues, cultures and geography of Africa.

-Kate’s latest challenge, Breaking the Cycle South Pole, will result in the first bicycle crossing of the Antarctic continent via the South Pole (2023).
-To prepare, polar expeditions have been completed in Svalbard (Arctic Norway), Northeast Greenland and Arctic Canada and since 2018, a preparatory expedition in either polar conditions, on sand or at altitude has been performed on each continent.
-These include: the Baja Divide in Mexico, Iceland, the Finke River in Australia, the Indian Himalaya, Namibia’s Skeleton Coast, the Andes, the Altiplano & the Atacama in South America and Queen Maud Land, Antarctica.
+Kate’s latest challenge, Breaking the Cycle South Pole, will result in the first bicycle crossing of the Antarctic continent via the South Pole (2026/27).
+To prepare, polar expeditions have been completed in Svalbard (Arctic Norway), Northeast Greenland and Arctic Canada and since 2018, a preparatory expedition – in either polar conditions, on sand or at altitude – has been performed on every continent.
+These include: the Baja Divide in Mexico, Iceland, the Finke River (Larapinta) in Australia, the Indian Himalaya, Namibia’s Skeleton Coast, the Andes, the Altiplano & the Atacama in South America and Queen Maud Land, Antarctica.

 Breaking the Cycle education aims to help prepare our future leaders to make informed decisions to create a better world.
 Students across the globe can follow Kate’s preparatory activities and Antarctic expedition and partake in the Breaking the Cycle Education learning modules and lessons with the end goals of creating their own projects.

-On 26th January 2023, Kate was awarded a Medal of the Order of Australia (OAM) for services to adventure sport.
-In March 2016, The University of Western Australia awarded Kate an Honorary Doctor of Education degree for services to education and community.
-She is a Fellow of the Royal Geographic Society (UK), a member of The Explorers Club (New York), an Honorary Advisor for the Duke of Edinburgh’s International Award and a Scout Ambassador.
+2023 was a big year for Kate.
+On 26 January, she was awarded a Medal of the Order of Australia (OAM) for services to adventure sport and on 1 November she received the Australian Geographic Society’s prestigious Spirit of Adventure award (presented to those whose efforts reflect courage, strength, determination and the ability to overcome obstacles in pursuit of their goals).
+On 8 March 2016, The University of Western Australia awarded Kate an Honorary Doctor of Education degree for services to education and community.
+She is a Fellow of the Royal Geographical Society (UK), a member of The Explorers Club (New York) and an Honorary Advisor for the Duke of Edinburgh’s International Award.
 Kate’s Australian and African expeditions were Official Activities for the United Nations Decade of Education for Sustainable Development (UNESCO).

 In 2014, Kate’s documentary ‘Njinga’ won two awards at the Action on Film International Film Festival in Los Angeles – best cinematography and best documentary (sport).
 ‘Njinga’, Kate’s second book, complements the documentary; her first, Out There and Back, chronicles the Australian expedition.
 Kate’s latest production, a 4-part TV series about the Namibian expedition, Diamonds in the Sand, has been broadcast around the world (eg – National Geographic Asia, CNBC, Outside TV) and received more than 25 million views.